 He returned to Battle Creek where he became the director of WHRI in 1876.
 The next year he renamed it Battle Creek Medical Surgical Sanitarium colloquially known as the “San.”

-The newly titled Dr. John Harvey Kellogg brought a rigorous application of both his medical education and the diet and health principles he’d learned from Ellen and James White.
+The newly titled Doctor John Harvey Kellogg brought a rigorous application of both his medical education and the diet and health principles he’d learned from Ellen and James White.
 Beginning in the last quarter of the nineteenth century, people who came to the San were treated with a vegetarian diet based on balanced nutrition and had to abstain from alcohol, tobacco, and drugs – much as Ellen White would have mandated.
 Kellogg added to that the consumption of eight to ten glasses of water daily.

-Dr. Kellogg went even further with his concept of complete wellness.
+Doctor Kellogg went even further with his concept of complete wellness.
 Patients at his facility engaged in regular exercise both indoors and outside.
-Outdoor exercise was often supervised by the white suit wearing Dr. Kellogg himself as part of a regimen that included as much fresh air and sunshine as possible and most days ended with the “hop on the top,” when patients marched to music on the San’s roof.
+Outdoor exercise was often supervised by the white suit wearing DoctorKellogg himself as part of a regimen that included as much fresh air and sunshine as possible and most days ended with the “hop on the top,” when, in what might be considered a precursor to aerobic modern exercise programs, patients marched to music on the San’s roof.

 The San applied eight principal methods of treatment: hydrotherapy, phototherapy (for which he invented devices such as this one),